Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Quantum analogs of the triangular discrimination

 Here, the first line is derived from the fact that the singular values of a Hermitian matrix are equal to the absolute values of the corresponding eigenvalues of the same matrix, and the last line is due to $\lambda_{\max}(I) = 1$. \end{proof}

-To derive the equality condition of \Cref{lemma:QTD-leq-QSD}, and thereby prove \Cref{prop:conds-QTD-eq-QSD}, a thorough analysis of the equality condition of the matrix Hölder inequality in~\cite{Ciosmak21} is required.
+To derive the equality condition of \Cref{lemma:QTD-leq-QSD}, and thereby prove \Cref{prop:conds-QTD-eq-QSD}, a thorough analysis of the equality condition of the matrix H{\"o}lder inequality in~\cite{Ciosmak21} is required.
 The detailed proof is provided subsequently.